Comment Policy for New Media Platforms

 The Safe to Sleep® name and logo are registered trademarks of the U.S. Department of Health and Human Services.
 Use of the campaign name must always include the registered trademark indicator (®).
 The logo cannot be used or reproduced without express written authorization.
 To request to use the Safe to Sleep® logo, complete the Safe to Sleep® Logo Request Form (PDF - 75 KB) and send it to the NICHD Information Resource Center.

-For more information, see U.S. Department of Health and Human Services guidelines on the use of logos, seals, and symbols.
+For more information, see U.S. Department of Health and Human Services guidelines on the use of logos, seals, symbols.

 For site security purposes and to ensure that this service remains available to all users, this government computer system uses software programs to monitor network traffic to identify unauthorized attempts to upload or change information, or otherwise cause damage.